-Information on principal adverse impacts on sustainability of the Fund can be found in the annual reports of the Fund.
+below.Information on principal adverse impacts on sustainability of the Fund can be found in the annual reports of the Fund.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The Fund invests in liquid shares in developed markets except for shares in companies meeting the exclusion criteria.
-The portfolio manager uses the Sustainability CubeTM model to identify companies in the investment universe with significant contributions to the sustainable investment objectives.
+The Fund invests in liquid shares in developed markets except for shares in companies, provided that the companies are not subject to exclusion criteria in accordance with the Fund's exclusion policy.
+The Fund manager uses the Sustainability CubeTM model to identify companies in the investment universe with significant contributions to the sustainable investment objectives.
 Selection of companies for the investment portfolio is therefore based on an overall sustainability assessment measuring the combined contribution across all the individual sustainable objectives.
 This combined score is called the Sustainability CubeTM score and is described below.